Argimlas/swh/content/posts/instruction-bar-terminals/index.md

 ## Soldering

-In the following image you can see how everything is supposed to be wired up.
+In the following image, you can see how everything is supposed to be wired up.
 I **always** used 70mm long wires for soldering.

 | ![img1](terminal_fritzing.png) |